-- . operation as a partnership or similar flow-through entity for tax purposes; - . increases in oil and natural gas reserves and cash flow without increased administrative cost; - . exposure to public market valuations for oil and natural gas companies; - . elimination or avoidance of unrelated business taxable income for investors; - . increased liquidity for investors; and - . the ability to accomplish an alternative without triggering a taxable event.
+- . operation as a partnership or similar flow-through entity for tax purposes; - . increases in oil and natural gas reserves and cash flow without increased administrative cost; - . exposure to public market valuations for oil and natural gas companies; - elimination or avoidance of unrelated business taxable income for investors; - . increased liquidity for investors; and - . the ability to accomplish an alternative without triggering a taxable event.

 In connection with their investigation of strategic alternatives, the general partners investigated and analyzed various business models, including publicly and privately held partnerships, master limited partnerships, royalty trusts and real estate investment trusts.
 Although potential strategic transaction participants were generally attracted to the high quality and geographic diversification of Republic's properties, the general partners of Republic found those potential participants to be unwilling to engage in negotiations because of Republic's current ownership structure and the existence of the Republic ORRIS.
 Furthermore, most owners of complementary assets are private entities and have tax and liquidity objectives similar to those stated above and, as a result, have been interested in receiving publicly traded securities in exchange for their interests.
-As a result, the combination was the only combination, merger or other similar transaction that Republic considered that addressed all the general partners' objectives.
+As a result, the combination was the only combination, merger or other similar transaction that Republic considered that addressed all the general partners' and ORRI owners' objectives.

 The general partners considered the alternative of selling Republic's properties subject to the Republic ORRIs for cash and liquidating the partnership.
 As a procedural matter, the sale of properties and liquidation of Republic would generally require the consent of the Republic ORRI owners.
 A sale of its properties for cash and a liquidation would be a taxable event for Republic's general partners and would not give the general partners a choice to remain an equity holder and continue to maintain an interest in the business without paying tax on the sale of the properties.
 Because of the geographic diversity of Republic's properties, the sale of those properties might not command a higher price than if the properties were closely related geographically.
 In addition, if the properties were not sold as a whole or in a limited number of major transactions, the process could last for a considerable period of time until all properties were disposed of, during which time the administrative overhead would have to be borne by a decreasing asset base as properties were sold.
-The existence of the Republic ORRIS might also have an adverse impact on the general partners' ability to sell the Republic properties.
+The existence of the Republic ORRIs might also have an adverse impact on the general partners' ability to sell the Republic properties.
+Pursuant to the Republic ORRI agreements, the Republic general partners would be entitled to a payment equal to 4% of purchase price of the properties if the properties were sold.
+This amount would be deducted in calculation of the Republic ORRIs, which would reduce the amounts distributable to the ORRI owners.
 For these reasons, the general partners of Republic felt that the combination was a better course to pursue than to attempt to sell Republic's properties for cash and to liquidate.